Bingo76/Bingo76/README.md

 ### Welcome to my Github profile.
-All my projects are open source and are free software under the GPL license - not including forks or clones of other software.
+All my projects are open source and are free software under the GPL license - not including forks of other software.

 #### ⭐ Who am I?:
 --> "MVP" is an online nickname that I go by to protect my privacy.
 I am also known as Cumberland1911.
 I am a Free Software Advocate and programmer.